-BEIJING, Jan.
-30, 2013 /PRNewswire/ -- Air China Limited (hereinafter referred to as "Air China") will commence nonstop Chengdu-Frankfurt service on May 19, 2013.
-The new service will cement Chengdu's position as southwestern China's air transportation hub and offer a faster and more economic option for travelers between southwestern China and Europe.
+BEIJING, May 31, 2013 /PRNewswire/ -- Air China Limited (hereinafter referred to as "Air China") will commence nonstop Chengdu-Frankfurt service on May 19, 2013.
+The new service will cement the position of Chengdu as southwestern China's hub of air transportation and offer a faster and more economical option for travelers between southwestern China and Europe.

-The three-times weekly service, CA431/432, will be operated with an Airbus A330-200 on Tuesday, Friday and Sunday.
-The flight time is approximately 10 hours.
+The three-times weekly service, CA431/432, will be offered with mainstream long-range aircraft Airbus A330-200 on Tuesday, Friday, and Sunday.
+The flight time is about only 10 hours.
 The flight leaves Chengdu at 01:30 and arrives in Frankfurt at 06:10 on the same day.
 The return flight is expected to take off from Frankfurt at 14:00 and arrive at Chengdu Shuangliu International Airport at 05:40 the next day.
 Such flight schedules are meant to make it easier for passengers to access their connecting flights in Frankfurt and Chengdu after arrival.
-The A330-200 features personal AVOD in all classes of service and lie-flat seats in the Business Class.
+The aircraft A330-200 features personal AVOD in all classes of service and lie-flat seats in the Business Class.